 The Goodhue County Sheriff Office has an ongoing subscriber agreement with the state of Minnesota in order to access the Criminal Justice Data Network.
 The CJDN computer network allows the Goodhue County Sheriff's office to access the state and federal computer network database for the exclusive purposes of law enforcement as it relates to vehicle files, person files and article files.
-The current agreement was signed in July 2018 and is effective for five years, through June, 2023.
-The annual cost for this data access remains the same for 2021 as it did in previous years - \$4,440 billed in quarterly amounts of \$1,110.
+The current agreement was signed in May 2022, and is effective for five years, through May 2027.
+The annual cost for this data access increased from 2021 to 2022, increasing from \$4,440 to \$6,660.